Educational guide

 Reduce repeated instructions

 Repeated rules add input tokens every time a prompt runs.
-Keep one clear version of each instruction and remove duplicate reminders that do not change the answer.
+Keep one clear version of each constraint and remove reminders that repeat the same requirement without improving the answer.

 Shorten stable context

-Background text, policies, schemas, and examples can grow quietly.
-Keep stable context short, move rarely needed detail elsewhere, and only include the parts required for the current task.
+Background text, policies, schemas, examples, and copied notes can grow quietly.
+Keep only the context that changes the answer for the current task, and move rarely needed detail outside the repeated prompt.

 Control output length